 Vegetarian White Lasagna

 No-Boil Noodles

-After trying a few different brands, I like the noodles that best resemble the wavy noodles we know and love.
-I found that this Target brand will be my go-to.
+I tried a few different brands and styles.
+My favorite are the no-boil noodles that best resemble the wavy noodles we know and love.
+Target brand is my favorite.

+Vegetarian White Lasagna